mit-satori/getting-started/satori-large-model-support.md

                 hooks=[lms_hook])
 ```

-NOTE: LMS introduces four hyper-parameters to work with.
+NOTE: TFLMSv2 introduces four hyper-parameters to work with.
 Typically you don't need to worry about them, as LMS introduces an auto-tuning feature which automatically evaluates your computational graph and sets appropriate values for these hyper-parameters, based upon estimated memory consumption throughout training.
 However manual tuning allows for closer control- squeezing out maximum performance.
 The four hyper-parameters introduced are:
 - swapout_threshold: The number of tensors to hold within GPU memory before pushing them to system memory.
 - swapin_ahead: The larger swapin_ahead is, the earlier a tensor is swapped in to the GPU memory from the host memory.
 - swapin_groupby: Multiple swap-in operations of the same tensor will be grouped or fused into one swap-in operation for better performance if they are close to each other (the distance between them is within swapin_groupby).